 (d) Manner of Service.
-The court shall serve the petition together with a notice of hearing by U.S. mail on the county attorney, the responsible social services agency, the parent, the parent's attorney, the child if age twelve (12) or older, the child's attorney, the foster parent or foster care facility, and the child's guardian ad litem, if one is appointed.
+The court shall serve the petition together with a notice of hearing by U.S. mail upon the county attorney; the responsible social services agency; the parent; the parent's attorney; the foster parent or foster care facility; the child, if age twelve (12) or older; the child's attorney, if one is appointed; the child's guardian ad litem, if one is appointed; and the child's Indian tribe, if the child is an Indian child.